 In this guide, we’ll take a closer look at some of the coolest Mazda Miata headlight conversions, that can help you personalize your car.

-If there was a list of the most easily accessible performance upgrades, cold air intakes would be number one.
+If there was a list of the most easily accessible performance upgrades for Miatas, cold air intakes would be number one.
 You could call it a ‘gateway’ upgrade which sets off a chain of many other modifications.

 To be more accurate though, we’d like to call cold air intakes a ‘support’ upgrade.

 A cold air intake is part of the collection of little things that add up.
 Though it will change how your car sounds, it does not create power by itself.
 Instead, it helps your already modified engine to manage it’s additional power more efficiently.